-The Family Planning Program helps fund clinic sites across the state to provide high-quality, comprehensive, low-cost and accessible family planning and reproductive healthcare services to women and men in Texas.
+The Family Planning Program (FPP) helps fund clinic sites across the state to provide high-quality, comprehensive, low-cost and accessible family planning and reproductive health care services to Texans.
 These services help people plan the number and spacing of their children, reduce unintended pregnancies, improve future pregnancy and birth outcomes, and improve general health.

-Contractors that provide HHSC Family Planning Program services can find information regarding policies, billing forms and more at:
+Grantees that provide HHSC FPP services can find information regarding policies, billing forms and more at:

-Providers who meet certain criteria might qualify to provide services.
-These criteria include:
+Providers must meet certain criteria to provide services, including:

-- Must deliver the types of services available through the program.
+- The ability to deliver the types of services available through the program.

-- Have completed the Medicaid enrollment process and been approved through the Texas Medicaid & Healthcare Partnership.
+- Complete the Medicaid enrollment process and receive approval through the Texas Medicaid & Healthcare Partnership.

-- Can certify that they do not perform or promote elective abortions or affiliate with an entity that performs or promotes elective abortions, in accordance with the FPP rules located in the Texas Administrative Code (TAC) Title 1, Part 15, Chapter 382, Subchapter B, §§382.115.
+- Can certify that they don’t perform or promote elective abortions or affiliate with an entity that performs or promotes elective abortions, in accordance with the FPP rules located in the Texas Administrative Code (TAC) Title 1, Part 15, Chapter 382, Subchapter B, §§382.115.

 - Contraceptive services